lonnieraymccollister/frodofalcon-gpg-transition/README2.md

 ***
 ===>>**First secure data with GPG4win and put in this folder**<<===
  *** command syntax will look like ***
- *** (email.bat/pyemail.bat) keyname filename.gpg ***
+ *** (qmail.py) keyname_message_to filename.gpg keyname_message_from ***
 ***
 wikipedia |--->> NTRU was developed in 1996 for lattice-based public-key cryptography (IEEE P1363.1) and in April 2011, NTRUEncrypt was accepted as a X9.98 Standard for use in the financial services industry.
 The NIST has initiated a quantum-secure cryptographic standardization process and hopes to publish the standardization documents by 2024.
 This may become a FIPS or NIST Special Publication.
 GPG is a free-software replacement for Symantec's PGP and compliant with RFC 4880.
 GPG uses a public key infrastructure (PKI)(RSA and ECC are not Quantum resistant.) that vouches for the identities assigned to specific private keys and vulnerabilities are patched or corrected. <<---| FrodoKEM-1344-SHAKE settings worked well using Anaconda3/gpg4win/gpg in the python3 folder of the repository on windows 10 and ubuntu 20.04 lts.
 I  added files(email.bat/pyemail.bat/pyemail.py/pyemailub) and python/windows files with 2 directories to get the gpg drop-in.
 To run - go to the the python3 directory in the cmd prompt and run either the pyton(qmail.py/pyemail.bat/pyemail.py/pyemailub.py) version.
 Tutorial(https://youtu.be/cjCJUd3PW1w) (The cmd menu differs slightly in the tutorial for frodo - goto https://youtu.be/vxfNoEAakcY -- I am very pleased with what the Mirosoft - LWEKE team and Thomas Prest team have done.
 I recomend using the standard gpg implimentation first to secure your data. qmail.py should work with (windows/ubuntu/MacOs).
+Use python pip to install the cryptography module for frodo and any other modules needed.
 ***
 ***
 ***